 Subject studies are assessed by a portfolio of coursework and a school-based special study (a teaching resource).
 Progressive developments of teaching skills are recorded using criteria referenced assessment proforma.
 Professional studies are assessed by a range of written tasks.
 Observation of the students, teaching and evaluative discussions with course tutors and school based mentors and teachers.

 You need at least a 2.2 Bachelor honours degree in a subject relevant to your chosen subject area.
-You must also have a GCSE grade C or above in English and maths.
-Equivalency tests for GCSE English and maths will only be provided in exceptional circumstances.
+You must also have a GCSE grade C or above in English and maths, or equivalency tests such as A Star or Equivalency Testing, or international qualifications where equivalency is certified by NARIC.
 It is also recommended that you undertake at least two weeks work experience within a Secondary Maths classroom before applying.

 Prior to commencing the course, you must pass Department for Education professional skills tests in numeracy and literacy.
 You are advised to pass them wherever possible before your interview in order to give yourself the best possible chance of success.
 However if you haven't passed at the time of the interview and you receive an offer it will be conditional on passing the tests by a nominated date.
 Please see further information about how to prepare and book for the professional skills tests.

 We accept the equivalent of the above from a recognised overseas qualification.
 To find out more about the requirements from your country, see further information under support in your country.
 For details of other equivalent requirements that Middlesex accepts see entry requirements.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
 The most common English Language requirements for international students is IELTS 7.0 (with minimum 6.0 in all four components).